BitcoinDesign/Guide/guide/inheritance-wallet/overview.md

 #### Application scope

 Think about the scope of your application and how to incorporate supporting features beyond just letting users create an advanced wallet and using it to receive and send transactions.
-Such supporting features can be implemented on the application layer and don't necessarily need to touch the bitcoin protocol.
+Such supporting features can be implemented on the application layer.

 Consider features that help users to:

 - Choose and personalize their wallet setup.
 For some target audiences, it might also be suitable to limit the customization options.
 - Test or simulate that the wallet and its rules work as intended.
 - Involve heirs early on to make them aware and comfortable with the setup.
-This could contain elements of gamification or educational apps and services, for example.
 - Perform regular key checks for all keys.
 - Make changes to the setup over time AND make sure that its documentation is updated and distributed accordingly.
 - Provide a way to migrate to a different wallet application, in case your project is abandoned or shut down.